Featured biographies of famous poets through the ages. From Homer and Virgil to Keats, Shakespeare and Dickinson.

 Langston Hughes (1902 – May 22, 1967) African-American poet and social critic.
 Hughes epitomised the Harlem Renaissance and the era of “Jazz poetry”.
 Notable poems include ‘Dreams’, ‘As I grew older’ and ‘Let America be America Again’

 Pablo Neruda (1904 – 1973) Chilean poet.
 Wom Nobel Prize for Literature in 1971.
-Neruda wrote an extensive array of poetry, including surrealist, political and poems on theme of romantic love.
+Neruda wrote an extensive array of poetry, including surrealist, political and poems on the theme of romantic love.

 John Betjeman (1906 – 1984) English poet.
 Poet Laureate of the United Kingdom from 1972 until his death.
 Betjeman was one of the most popular poets for his humorous depiction of English life.